google-research-datasets/D3code/README.md

 # Dataset Description

-The repo contains the data card for the SeeGULL dataset, following the format proposed by [Pushkarna et al.](https://arxiv.org/abs/2204.01075).
+The repo contains the data card for the D3code dataset, following the format proposed by [Pushkarna et al.](https://arxiv.org/abs/2204.01075).
 The data card includes details of the dataset such as intended usage, field names and meanings, annotator recruitment and payments.
 The dataset folder contains the following 3 files:

 - ```raters.csv```: each row represents a participant of the study, along with their unique anonomous id, age, gender, self-reported socio-economic statues, country and region of residence.